stack-auth/stack/docs/docs/01-getting-started/01-setup.md

 cd stack-example
 ```

-Once that's done, you can install Stack with npm or yarn:
+Once that's done, you can install Stack with npm, yarn, or pnpm:

 ```bash
 npm install @stackframe/stack